How to Host a Coffee Date

 Now that the excitement of the holidays are over, I have been slowing things down and staying close to home.
+It’s time to host a coffee date!
 Today I’m partnering with Glade to share my idea of cozy home entertaining.
 Lately for me that has been sharing a cup of coffee with a friend while our kids play together in the playroom.
 If we can steal a few quiet moments of conversation without being summoned to help with a toy or settle a sharing dispute, I consider it a success!

 If I know we have friends coming over for a playdate, I try to plan ahead and pick up a few muffins and fresh fruit at the store.
 An inexpensive bouquet to brighten up the kitchen table is also a nice touch.
 These pretty alstroemeria are my favorite supermarket flower.
 Not only are the often the most affordable (this bunch cost $4), they are also some of the prettiest and last the longest.